Borage: benefits, dosage, contraindications

 Bleeding disorder: avoid

-Gamma-linolenic acid has inhibitory effects on platelets and could prolong bleeding time.
+Gamma-linolenic acid has platelet-inhibiting effects and may prolong bleeding time.

 Gamma-linolenic acid has antiplatelet effects.
-It might cause excessive bleeding if used perioperatively.
+It can cause excessive bleeding if used perioperatively.
 It is advised to stop taking gamma-linolenic acid at least 2 weeks before surgery.